Geolykt/EnchantmentsPlus/readme.md

    <li>Fire enchantment no longer OOMs when attempting to smelt unsmeltable stuff</li>
    <li>Added toggleable shred cooldown when the laser enchantment is used.</li>
    <li>Fixed potential bug with the vortex enchantment, the specifics are unknown.</li>
+   <li>Mitigated severe lag issues with the Spectral enchantment, also performed some optimisations.
+To get to the pervious way of how the enchantment worked, put the enchantment power to really high values</li>
   </ul>
  </li>
  <li>Code changes (doesn't affect behaviour as much):